wyndomb/Youtube-AI-Transcriber/TRANSCRIPT_ISSUE_PLAN.md

    - One in a non-English language
 3. Monitor logs for any errors
 4. Test with the specific video ID that previously failed: b9gPwO-IsB4
+5. Check if metadata is returned even when transcript fetching fails

 ## Success Criteria